department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/staging-review.md

 - Open the [staging review calendar](https://calendly.com/collaboration-cycle/staging-review)
 - Select a date and time and click “Confirm”
+- Add your name and email
-- Fill out the form and add the VFS meeting attendees email addresses.
+- Click "Add Guests" and enter the VFS meeting attendees email addresses.
 - Click Schedule Event
 <!--
 Please note: You are responsible for adding the VFS atteendees.
 Platform will add the Platform reviewers.
 You will receive an email and the meeting will be automatically added to your calendar